 - Employer Updated – Executed when Employer is updated.

 - References Added – Executed when a References are added to a Customer.

 Tenant Level Activity

 - Agent User Created – Executed when an Agent User is created.

 Status and Portfolio Changes

-- Executed when a loan is changed form one status to another or is added or removed from a specific portfolio.
+- Executed when a loan is changed from one status to another or is added or removed from a specific portfolio.

 Edit a Notification

-Because trigger-based notifications aren’t based on a hard-wired list of events, you can create and delete them.
-Because changes to a customer account could cause it to qualify for a trigger at any time, you also have the option to force a trigger evaluation at any time.
+Since Trigger Based Notifications aren’t based on a hard-wired list of events, you can create and delete them.
+You also have the option to force a trigger evaluation at any time because changes to a customer account could cause it to qualify for a trigger at any time.